Albanian Kingdom (1928–1939): Economy

-During the period between 1936–1938 the economy recovered.
+During the period between 1936 and 1938 the economy recovered.
 Trade amounted to 32.7 million gold francs, with 65% growth.
 Exports grew by 61.5% and imports by 67.3%.
 Exports in 1938 represented 66.3% of the 1928 level.
 During the 1936–1938 period the state budget had increased.
 The Albanian kingdom period was characterized by the growing number of utility works; in 1939 there were thirty-six enterprises in the construction industry.

 During this eleven-year period serious efforts were made to create a national road network using an investment of sixty million gold francs borrowed from the Italian Kingdom.
-During the ten-year period between 1929–1939 850 km of main roads, 456 km of secondary roads, 4,062 small bridges 10,250 miles long, and seventy-six major bridges 2,050 miles in length were constructed.
+During the ten-year period between 1929 and 1939 850 km of main roads, 456 km of secondary roads, 4,062 small bridges 10,250 miles long, and seventy-six major bridges 2,050 miles in length were constructed.
 This period also introduced the construction of a sewage network, and, for the first time, money was invested to build segments of roads in the northern part of Albania.
 The most important roads were: Shkodër-Puka, Mat-Bishop Bridge, Krujë-Mat, Tirana-Elbasan, Lushnjë-Mbrostar, Korçë-Burrel, Burrel-Dibër, Tiranë-Shijak-Durrës, Tiranë-Ndroq-Durrës, and Tiranë-Krrabë-Elbasan.
 Engineers from Europe were employed to complete these projects.
 In 1938, the value of investments reached 150 million Albanian Lek (1961 currency prices).
 On the eve of the fascist invasion, Albania had 300 trucks, 20 buses, and 200 cars and pickups.

 During 1938, 95,000 tons of cargo were transported, equal to 1 million tons per kilometer.
 During the same period, the total turnover of goods in retail trade amounted to 3,900 million in 1947 prices.
 On 28 November 1938, Radio Tirana, the national radio station began broadcasting.
 Construction of the port of Durrës began.
 The construction of brace works, irrigation canals, etc., was interrupted by the beginning of World War II (1939–1945).

 Military

-The Royal Albanian Army was the army of the Albanian Kingdom and King Zogu from 1928 until 1939.
-Its commander-in-chief was King Zog; its commander was General Xhemal Aranitasi; its Chief of Staff was General Gustav von Myrdacz.
-The army was financed mainly by Italy during period between 1936–1939.
+The Royal Albanian Army was the army of the Kingdom of Albania and King Zogu from 1928 until 1939.
+Its commander-in-chief was King Zog; its commander was General Xhemal Aranitasi; its chief of staff was General Gustav von Myrdacz.
+The army was financed mainly by Italy during period between 1936 and 1939.
 The army had 15,600 deployed personnel and 29,860 reserve personnel.